Real Case Study: Qatar Banking Scam

 Intelligence Gathered During Interview

-This data was obtained during a Microsoft Teams interview meeting with the victim's target company.
-The scammer had access to the victim's sensitive information:
+This data was obtained during a Microsoft Teams interview meeting with Sejel Technology Co.
+Ltd, the company the victim had offered to sign with the day before.
+The scammer had access to the victim's sensitive information because he was part of the leadership of Sejel Tech with the HR completely unaware:

 The scammer bet the victim might receive the OTP on this number or another number on the same device.
 The victim had a second number within the same iPhone, which was registered with the bank—this became the source of the OTP authentication.